Peter Skov-Jakobsen

 Peter Henrik Skov-Jakobsen (born 22 February 1959 in Korup, Denmark) is a Danish bishop and theologian.
 Since 2009 he has been the sixth bishop of the Diocese of Copenhagen and consequently the primus inter pares of the Church of Denmark.

 Education

-Skov-Jakobsen graduated from St. Canute High School in Odense in 1979, which was followed by two years of study in German.
+Skov-Jakobsen graduated from St. Canute High School in Odense in 1979, which was followed by two years of study in Germany.
 In 1992 he completed a Masters of Arts in Theological Understanding of Industrial Society at the University of Hull.
 This happened while he was studying theology at the University of Copenhagen.
 In July 1993, after completion of his studies, he became a Cand.theol.

 Priesthood

 Between October 1988 and August 1993, Skov-Jakobsen worked as an assistant at the Seaman's Mission in the English city of Kingston upon Hull.
 After he completed his theology examinations, he was ordained as a sailor priest in the Church of England.
 He remained there until December 1997.
 In January 1998 Skov-Jakobsen was appointed as parish priest of the Church of Holmen in Copenhagen.
 In 2000 he became a lecturer at the Royal Danish Theatre school and in 2002 he joined as an instructor at the Naval Academy.
 In 2003 he became the theological adviser of the Bishop of Copenhagen, Erik Norman Svendsen.